-Dr. Broderick Sawyer obtained his master’s and doctoral degrees from the University of Louisville, completing his internship at Stony Brook University Counseling and Psychological Services.
-At Stony Brook, Dr. Sawyer conducted mindfulness meditation, self-compassion, and emotional processing groups, along with seeing individual psychotherapy clients.
-Dr. Sawyer has clinical experience working with anxiety, depression, trauma, OCD, eating disorders, race-based stress/trauma, sexual/gender identity development, and relational difficulties.
-Dr. Sawyer also routinely provides lectures on culturally competent psychotherapy at national psychology conferences and in other settings.
-In the therapy room, Dr. Sawyer is an “integrative” psychotherapist, using multiple empirically based techniques to 1) help clients overcome longstanding psychological difficulties, 2) understand why and how those difficulties developed, 3) safely experience challenging emotions once trust is established, and 4) develop a positive sense of self.
-As far as specific theories, Dr. Sawyer integrates Cognitive Behavioral, Mindfulness and Acceptance, Compassion, Relational Psychodynamic, Narrative, Attachment, and Neuroscientific based approaches.
+Broderick Sawyer, M.A. obtained his master’s degree from the University of Louisville, completing his internship at Stony Brook University Counseling and Psychological Services.
+He anticipates earning his doctorate early 2019.
+At Stony Brook, Broderick conducted mindfulness meditation, self-compassion, and emotional processing groups, along with seeing individual psychotherapy clients.
+Broderick has clinical experience working with anxiety, depression, trauma, OCD, eating disorders, race-based stress/trauma, sexual/gender identity development, and relational difficulties.
+Broderick also routinely provides lectures on culturally competent psychotherapy at national psychology conferences and in other settings.
+In the therapy room, Broderick is an “integrative” psychotherapist, using multiple empirically based techniques to 1) help clients overcome longstanding psychological difficulties, 2) understand why and how those difficulties developed, 3) safely experience challenging emotions once trust is established, and 4) develop a positive sense of self.
+As far as specific theories, Broderick integrates Cognitive Behavioral, Mindfulness and Acceptance, Compassion, Relational Psychodynamic, Narrative, Attachment, and Neuroscientific based approaches.

-Beyond clinical work, Dr. Sawyer collaborates with community members in the West End of Louisville to spark community change, utilizing his understandings of race relations and oppressive systems.
+Beyond clinical work, Broderick collaborates with community members in the West End of Louisville to spark community change, utilizing his understandings of race relations and oppressive systems.
 He is also an avid reader, loves video games, and as a former basketball player, loves spending time watching and playing.

 Williams, M. T., Sawyer, B. A., Ellsworth, M., Singh, S., & Tellawi, G. (2017).
 Obsessive-compulsive disorder in ethnoracial minorities: Attitudes, stigma, & barriers to treatment.
 In J. Abromowitz, D. McKay, & E. Storch (Eds.), Handbook of Obsessive-Compulsive Related Disorders, Vol. 1.
 Wiley.